jawher/mow.cli/README.md

 src = cp.Strings(StringsArg{
     Name:  "SRC",
     Desc:  "The source files to copy",
-    Value: "",
+    Value: "default value",
-    EnvVar: "",
+    EnvVar: "VAR1 VAR2",
+    SetByUser: &srcSetByUser,
 })
 ```

 The field names are self-describing.
 The Value field is where you can set the initial value for the argument.

-EnvVar accepts a space separated list of environment variables names to be used to initialize the argument.
+`EnvVar` accepts a space separated list of environment variables names to be used to initialize the argument.

+If `SetByUser` is specified (by passing a pointer to a bool variable), it will be set to `true` if the user explicitly set the argument.

 The result is a pointer to a value that will be populated after parsing the command line arguments.
 You can access the values in the Action func.

+You can also

 ## Operators